Cairo Gang: 92 Lower Baggot Street

 Just 800 metres away, at 92 Lower Baggot Street, another Gang member, Captain William Frederick Newberry, and his wife, heard their front door come crashing down and blockaded themselves into their bedroom.
-Newberry rushed for his window to try to escape but was shot while climbing out by Bill Stapleton and Joe Leonard, after they finally broke the door down.
+Newberry rushed for his window to try to escape but was shot while climbing out by Bill Stapleton and Joe Leonard, after they had broken the door down.

 38 Upper Mount Street

 Two key members of the Gang, Lieutenant Peter Ashmun Ames and Captain George Bennett, were made to stand facing the wall on a bed in a downstairs rear bedroom and shot by Vinny Byrne and others in his squad.
 A maid had let the attackers into 38 Upper Mount Street and indicated, at gunpoint, the rooms occupied by the two targeted men.
 Despite many accounts to the contrary, Byrne was not involved in the killings in Morehampton Road that morning.

 28 Earlsfort Terrace

 Sergeant John J Fitzgerald, of the Royal Irish Constabulary, also known as "Captain Fitzgerald" or "Captain Fitzpatrick", whose father was from County Tipperary, was killed a kilometre away at 28 Earlsfort Terrace.
-He had survived a previous assassination attempt when a bullet grazed his head.
+He had survived an assassination attempt when a bullet grazed his head.
 This time he was shot twice in the head.
 The documents found in his house detailed the movements of senior IRA members.